optimagic-dev/optimagic/docs/source/development/eep-01-pytrees.md

 optimized can also be differentiated.
 In the special case of differentiating with respect to a DataFrame it also needs to be backwards compatible.

-A solution that achieves this is to treat Series and DataFrames with ``"value"`` columns as 1d arrays and other DataFrames as 2d arrays, then proceed as in JAX and finally try to preserve as much index and column information as possible.
+A solution that achieves this is to treat Series and DataFrames with `"value"` columns as 1d arrays and other DataFrames as 2d arrays, then proceed as in JAX and finally try to preserve as much index and column information as possible.

-This leads to very natural results in the typical usecases with flat dicts of Series or params DataFrames both as inputs and outputs and is backwards compatible with everything that is supported already.
+This leads to very natural results in the typical use cases with flat dicts of Series or params DataFrames both as inputs and outputs and is backwards compatible with everything that is supported already.